duckdb/duckdb-web/docs/sql/data_types/array.md

 ---
 layout: docu
-title: Array
+title: Array Type
 ---

 An `ARRAY` column stores fixed-sized arrays.
-All fields in the column must have the same length and the same underlying type. `ARRAY`s are typically used to store arrays of numbers, but can contain any uniform data type, including `ARRAY`, `LIST` and `STRUCT` types.
+All fields in the column must have the same length and the same underlying type.
+Arrays are typically used to store arrays of numbers, but can contain any uniform data type, including `ARRAY`, [`LIST`](list) and [`STRUCT`](struct) types.

 Arrays can be used to store vectors such as [word embeddings](https://en.wikipedia.org/wiki/Word_embedding) or image embeddings.